Cloud-CV/EvalAI/Codecoverage.md

     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/apps/base/utils.py#L92
     <br>
     4)get_url_from_hostname(hostname) <br>
-    Test to check if the url is https or http when the developer mode has been switched off and on respectively.</br>
+    Test to check if the url is https or http when the developer mode has been switched off and on respectively.<br>
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/apps/base/utils.py#L127
     <br>
     5)get_or_create_sqs_queue_object<br>
-    Test to check if queue evalai_submission_queue is created or not.</br>
+    Test to check if queue evalai_submission_queue is created or not.A blank queue can be used for testing.<br>
     https://codecov.io/gh/Cloud-CV/EvalAI/src/master/apps/base/utils.py#L157
     <br>
     6)send_slack_notification<br>